-If there is any undue delay in the prosecution of an account or inquiry, the Court or a judge -
+If there is any undue delay in the prosecution of an account or inquiry, the Court or a judge - r.
+600A Part 25 - Mortgages, estates, trusts and sale of land

 - (a) may require a party to explain the delay; or - (b) may make any order with a view to expediting the proceedings; or - (c) may stay the proceedings; or - (d) may make any other order which the circumstances of the case require.